knaackbuilt/knaackbuilt/README.md

 - like ~99% sure that whole page zoom (browser zoom) is a sufficient technique to meet SC 1.4.4.
 Text-only zoom is not required.
 - drinking coffee.
 - trying to ensure that workplaces are inclusive of a variety of opinions and that work is done in a transparent way.
+- trying to be a good, kind, respectful leader.
+- evolve constantly as a technologist.
+- getting an Autism diagnosis.

 ## I commit regularly from:
-1. **2020 MacBook Air M1**: An amazing laptop that after almost 5 years I can still work 8 hours on battery and it never slows for a second.
+1. **2020 MacBook Air M1**: (work) An amazing laptop that after almost 5 years I can still work 8 hours on battery and it never slows for a second.
+2. **2020 MacBook Air M1**: (personal) Ditto above.
+Used with a water damaged screen.
+This computer was practically pennies (considering it can run tier 1 OS in 2025) used and after several attempts at replacing the screen I found one that was partially water damaged for cheap.
+New screens are double the price of the entire machine.
+I can now replace an m1 air screen in 15 minutes flat, AMA.
+3. **2009 Macbook**: This is ergonomically one of my favorite machines ever.
+It's the right size and weight for your lap, with a keyboard that feels real and mechanical.
+OSX 10.10 - everything felt really modern when this OS was new.
-2. **2008 FrankenBook Intel Core 2 Duo**: Three 2007/08 white & black MacBooks frankenstined into one very useful machine.
+4. **2008 FrankenBook Intel Core 2 Duo**: Three 2007/08 white & black MacBooks frankenstined into one very useful machine.
 OSX 10.6.8.
-3. **2005 PowerBook G4 17-inch**: amazing behemoth of a laptop.
+5. **2005 PowerBook G4 17-inch**: amazing behemoth of a laptop.
+This has my favorite graphics card of all time: ATI Radeon 9700 128MB.
+Wish I had this computer in 2005.
 OSX 10.4.11.

 ## Opinions:
 - I like to use github desktop because it's exactly 168,000% easier than git from the command line.